j3rrywan9/ruby-study/head_first_ruby/README.md

 But a *block* can also return data to the *method*.
 This feature lets the method get *directions* from the block, allowing it to do more of the work.

+### Opening the file

+Ruby has a built-in class named `File` that represents files on disk.

+### Safely closing the file

+### Safely closing the file, with a block

+Ruby offers a way to open a file, do whatever you need with it, and *automatically* close it again when you're done with it.
+The secret is to call `File.open` with a *block*!

+### Blocks have a return value

+That's right, just like methods, Ruby blocks return the value of the last expression they contain!
+It's returned to the method as the result of the `yield` keyword.

+### Breaking a string into an array of words

+Strings have a `split` instance method that you can call to split them into an array of substrings.

+The argument to `split` is the *separator*: one or more characters that separate the string into sections.

+### Finding the index of an array element

+If you pass an argument to the `find_index` method, it will find us the first index where that element occurs in the array.

+### Making one array based on another, using "map"

+Ruby has just the magic array processor we're looking for: the `map` method.
+The `map` method takes each element of an array, passes it to a block, and builds a new array out of the values the block returns.

+## Chapter 7

+### Hashes

+A **hash** is a collection where each value is accessed via a *key*.
+Keys are an easy way to get data back out of your hash.

+### Hashes are objects

+### Hashes return "nil" by default

+If you try to access a *hash key* that has never been assigned to, the default value is *also* `nil`.

+### `nil` (and only `nil`) is "falsy"

+Ruby treats `nil` like it's false to make it easier to test whether values have been assigned or not.

+### Returning something other than "nil" by default

+Without any arguments, `Hash.new` works just like `{}`, giving you a hash that returns `nil` for unassigned keys.

+But when you call `Hash.new` and pass an object as an argument, that argument becomes that hash's default object.
+Any time you access a key in that hash that hasn't been assigned to yet, instead of `nil`, you'll get the default object you specified.

+### Hashes and "each"

+Hashes also have an `each` method, which works in about the same way.
+The only difference is that on hashes, `each` expects a block with *two* parameters: one for the key, and one for the corresponding value.

+### Using hashes as method parameters

+The convention in Ruby is to use symbols instead of strings for hash parameter keys, because looking up symbol keys is more efficient than looking up strings.

+### Leave off the braces!

+### Leave off the arrows!

+If a hash uses symbols as keys, hash literals let you leave the colon (`:`) off the symbol and replace the hash rocket (`=>`) with a colon.

+### Keyword arguments

+### Required keyword arguments

+## Chapter 8

+### The heap

+## Chapter 9

+In this chapter, we'll learn about **modules** and **mixins**, a powerful way to *group methods together* and then share them *only with particular classes that need them*.

+### Using modules as mixins

+Ruby offers us **modules** as a way to group related methods.
+A module starts with the keyword `module` and the module name (which must be capitalized) and ends with the keyword `end`.
+In between, in the module body, you can declare one or more methods.